East Canada Road Trip

 If you want to challenge yourself, you can take the ‘Booth’s Rock’ trial which follows an abandoned railway for breath-taking views of the sweeping lakes and forests.
 You can also explore the park the ‘Canadian way’, by joining a local guide on a 3-hour canoe tour, where you’ll explore the most scenic and stunning lakes in the park.
 Or if you’re feeling independent, you can rent canoes and explore the lakes your own way.

-Today you will arrive in Canada’s dynamic Capital, Ottawa.
+Swapping the Wilderness to Canada’s dynamic Capital, you’ll journey 4 hours to Ottawa.
 Once you’ve settled in, it’s time to discover the city.
 Get yourself to Parliament Hill and wander around the Peace Tower, or take a stop at the ByWard market, a perfect place for a bite to eat and browse the mini stalls featuring local arts and crafts.
 You’ll find plenty of bars and restaurants in the area, where you can spend your evening, some even overlooking the canal.

 After breakfast the next day, you’ll board an amphibus (a bus that transforms into a boat) that’ll drive you by land and over water through the picturesque capital.
 The 1-hour journey takes you along a scenic, entertaining and educational journey, where you’ll learn about the unique history and see over 50 different significant sites that the city has to offer.